Yomguithereal/yomguithereal.github.io/_posts/2014-11-20-node-border-renderer.md

 You can therefore ask sigma to display the graph using different renderers such as the built-in `canvas` and `webgl` ones.

 But, within the library, renderers obey to a tacit hierarchy.
-Here are both kind:
+Here are both kinds:

 * The *macro-renderers*, like the `canvas` one, whose goal is to orchestrate the whole rendering process.
 * The *sub-renderers* whose mission is simpler: they only have to draw a precise graph entity, a node if you will.